Colorado Residents Are at Risk

 In Colorado, 50% of homes have unhealthy radon levels; that’s equivalent to every person in the residence having 200 chest x-rays every year.
 This compare with only 6% of homes having unhealthy radon levels across the rest of the country.

 Radon is the leading cause of lung cancer deaths among nonsmokers in the U.S. and claims the lives of about 21,000 Americans each year.
-This is more people than breast, prostate, colon, liver, kidney, and melanoma cancers combined!
+This is more people than breast, prostate, colon, and liver cancers combined!
 Radon exposure causes as many as 500 lung cancer deaths every year in Colorado.

 It takes actions by all of us to reduce the risk and save lives.
 Below are actions professionals, policy-makers, homeowners, and rental property owners can take to protect children, families, and their communities: